vdakov/cv-board-game-detection/README.md

 5. **Board Assembly:** Using the classification data for each tile, and the segmented hexes for their relative positions, we reconstruct the board into a game state, of a format suitable for both JSON and visualization.

+## Quick structure overview

+We built a modular pipeline for each step of recognition.
+For each component, we have wrapped all relevant functions to be used for end-to-end processing (`pipeline.py`).
+The `main` function of each component runs the training and/or evaluation for said component individually.

+For each component, we have a `data` folder that contains `input`/`output` folders used for training/evaluation, as well as a `models` folder for any weights/checkpoints/encodings.

 ## How to run

 As a first step, set up a virtual environment with all dependencies found on `requirements.txt`. **Make sure your Python is old enough** (e.g. Python 3.9).